-There are four components to the assessment process: Flexibility, Postural, Core control/ability and Primal Pattern assessments.
+There are four components to the assessment process: Flexibility, Postural Analysis, Core control/ability and Primal Pattern assessments.
 I will also continue to assess your movement patterns as we train.
 Once we have looked at each of these areas we can easily see what is in perfect working order and what (if anything) needs a little TLC so as not to train into an injury.
-The session takes between one and two hours depending on how much we need to look at and discuss – Although I try and get the assessment done in good time I never rush so that I get all the answers I need to write you your perfect workout.
-If you only have an hour free but we don’t get finished, we will arrange a follow up appointment to complete whatever was left.
+The session takes between one and two hours depending on how much we need to look at and discuss – Although I try and get the assessment done in good time I never rush so that I get all the answers I need to write you your perfect bespoke workout.

 Poor or uneven flexibility scores shows us a number of things such as

 I will look at your results with two intentions.
-The first is where are you compared to a text book answer and two where you need to be to meet the needs of your hobby/sport/lifestyle.
-There is no point be comparing everyone to the same guidelines as we all need different movement and flexibility.
-Why try and get a pilot to the same results as a gymnast?
+The first is where are you compared to a text book answer and the second is to see where you need to be to meet the needs of your hobby/sport/lifestyle.
+We are all different and live different lives.
+If you’re working in an office or drive for a living you probably wont need the same ‘normal’s’ as someone who is a manual worker.
+Why try and get a taxi driver to the same results as a gymnast?

 I also measure your spine angles to determine if you have one or more of the following that need to be considered: